Table of Contents

 - What value do you bring to your clients?

 - What benefits do you offer above the competitors?

 - How are you different from the others in your field?

 A tagline can be the difference between success and failure but it isn’t always necessary.
 There are many brands that can achieve just as much success with a professional logo design.
-A slogan may depend on how your business operates and where you want to take it.
+An advertising slogan may depend on how your business operates and where you want to take it.